argentsea/docfx/tutorials/quickstarts/sharding.md

 ³ `DataSourceName` is a connection attribute.
 Connection attributes can appear anywhere in the hierarchy.
 Because it appears at the “shard set” level, all shards in the shard set will inherit this server name.

+⁴ `DefaultShardId` this setting determins which shard is presented as the `ShardSet.DefaultShard`.
+This is useful for determining which shard should be actively accepting new records for this client.

-⁴ `Read` and `Write` are peculiar, and optional, members of shard set’s “inheritance” chain, as their children are indirect.
+⁵ `Read` and `Write` are peculiar, and optional, members of shard set’s “inheritance” chain, as their children are indirect.
 Any attributes defined in the shard set’s `Write` section apply only to write connections.
 Likewise, for `Read` connections.
 These values can be overwritten by shard or connection attributes.

-⁵ `Shards` is an array of shard connections, one for each shard in the shard set.
+⁶ `Shards` is an array of shard connections, one for each shard in the shard set.

-⁶ `ShardId` is a *required* identifier for the shard.
+⁷ `ShardId` is a *required* identifier for the shard.
 This value is essential for finding and identifying a sharded record.
 It cannot be duplicated within a shard set.
 If the type of the ShardId is a string, then this value should have quotes around it in the JSON file.

-⁷ `InitialCatalog` is a connection attribute.
+⁸ `InitialCatalog` is a connection attribute.
 Because it appears at the shard level, both read connections and write connections for this shard will inherit this value.

 ## [PostgreSQL](#tab/tabid-pg)